-We welcome Al and Emily Cantrell back to Cousin Andy’s Concert Series this Friday.
-We’ll be in the fellowship hall of The Church of The Good Shepherd for our last show of this Cousin Andy’s season.
+We welcome Danny Ellis to Cousin Andy’s Friday, September 19th, for the opening show of the Southern Illinois Irish Festival 2014.
+We’ll be in the fellowship hall of The Church of The Good Shepherd for this show.